J-Pesos/GSEnumeration/README.txt

 You need `python>3.8` to run this script.

-The project depends on the `pandas`, `networkx`, `matplot`, `numpy`, `argparse`, and `openpyxl` modules, install them with pip:
+The project depends on the `pandas`, `networkx`, `itertools`, `numpy`, and `argparse` modules, install them with pip:
 `pip install pandas`
 `pip install networkx`
 etc...

 ### How to run?

-You can run the script from the command-line using
+You can run the Enumeration script from the command-line using
 ```
-python Enumeration_Final.py -f -gd -me -t
+python Enumeration_Final.py -n -gd -me -t -o
 ```
 Where:
--f --file is the whole name of the family relations .txt file.
+-n --networkx is the whole name of the family relations .txt file.

 -gd --generation is the integer of generation depth you want to search for.